Fastdruid/ReCDTV/Connectors/CN9.md

 This is not only used for transfering data to the "host" (ie the CDTV) but also commands to the controller and data from the controller.

 ## MKE Interface (similar)
-The CDTV is presumed to use a modified MKE interface.
+The CDTV was presumed to use a modified MKE interface...
+I'm not *entirely* sure that's correct, I suspect that the A570 uses a modified MKE, the CDTV is a bit funkier.

 1. GND
 2. CD-Reset                (RESET)